Digital Pioneers Academy loses fourth student to gun violence this year

-15-year-old boy shot, killed in Southeast is the fourth Digital Pioneers Academy student gunned down this year
+15-year-old boy shot, killed in Southeast is fourth Digital Pioneers Academy student gunned down this year

 WASHINGTON - The 15-year-old boy who was shot and killed Tuesday night in Southeast has been identified by police as Jaylin Osborne – an eighth grader at Digital Pioneers Academy.